sudharshanakshay/makepassword/README.md

 </div>
 <br />

+###  If there is any Issues -> notify us by creating new Issue.

-### Any new ideas or updates are always welcome .
+### Any new ideas or updates are always welcome.
-- create new pull requests for any new feature or updated.
+- new pull requests to integrate existing one, to open source community.